-If you're looking for a present for a birthday, anniversary, Christmas or just to say thank you, you will definitely find gift buying a breeze in Whitstable Harbour Market and The South Quay Shed.
+Looking for a present, whether it’s a birthday, anniversary, or just a thank you, you will definitely find gift buying covered in Whitstable Harbour Market and The South Quay Shed, Jewellery, Clothing, Glass, Ironworks, Aprons, Oyster & sea glass creations.

 Kimmi Makes

-Kimmi is usually found sewing in Hut No. 14 creating the most beautiful bags, bunting, bandanas, cards, cushions and especially the My Storytime Cushions, which have a large pocket containing a Children’s storybook too.
+The most beautiful bags, bunting, bandanas, cards, cushions and especially the My Storytime Cushions which have a large pocket containing a Children’s storybook too.

-Everything is stitched by Kimmi and the detail in the goods she sells shows, so if you want a gift for a child, dog, adult or yourself then stop and have a look inside.
+Kimmi is usually found sewing in Hut no 14, as everything is stitched by Kimmi, and the detail in the goods she sells shows.
+So if you want a gift for a child, dog, adult or yourself, then stop and have a look inside.

 Kites & Things